Best Storm Sorcerer Build - Eye of the Storm - Baldur's Gate 3 (BG3)

 Metamagic: Quickened Spell, giving a unique advantage over normal cleric builds.

 Heart of the Storm allows for additional damage when casting lightning or thunder spells.
-This is a slight damage boost against foes that hit multiple targets.
+It also passes damage riders like

 Create or Destroy Water,